cancui0403/cancui0403.github.io/_news/announcement_2.md

 ## 5. Conclusion

 In distance-based latent space models, coordinate arbitrariness is an intrinsic feature, not a bug.
 However, for comparative analysis, we must fix the gauge.
-The Procrustes alignment strategy described here is a rigorous method to extract a representative configuration from the quotient space.
+The Procrustes alignment strategy described here is a method to extract a representative configuration.
 Its validity rests on the "Approximate Shared Shape" assumption—without which, the superposition of different latent spaces would be geometrically ill-posed.